RoverTech-team/arm/README.md

-# Recurring instructions to set up a terminal and when to use colcon
+#instructions to set up a terminal and when to use colcon

-In a terminal on the HOST MACHINE
+In a terminal on the HOST MACHINE, this commands need to be run JUST ONCE (there is no need to re run these even after you restart the whole container)
 ```
 echo "source /opt/ros/humble/local_setup.bash" >> ~/.bashrc
 echo "source /github/arm/setup/rovertest/install/setup.bash" >> ~/.bashrc